Joh. Enschedé

 • Man and woman smiling as they engage with a digital screen embedded in a display table, surrounded by colorful exhibition elements and brick walls.

-• Recognized with an international award.
+• Recognized with an international award and multiple curated features in Behance galleries.

 • Close-up of two visitors interacting with a touchscreen showing historical Dutch banknote specimens, pointing to enlarged images on the screen.